Gurpartap/urbanairship-to-pushwoosh/README.md

 Go based script for exporting device tokens from UrbanAirship and importing into PushWoosh push notifications service.
 Sadly PushWoosh doesn't have a bulk import API, so I made this script.
 Uses goroutines and channels for parallel export/import.

+#### Note

+This script is not very well tested.
+Tread carefully.
+Also, polling an API endpoint for every token is the worst way for bulk importing large number of device tokens.
+Ask out the PushWoosh guys to help with the bulk import if you have hundreds of thousands of tokens.

 #### Usage

 Enter your API keys and change some defaults in main.go file and run: